Request accessible format

 • All relevant supporting documentation.

-The provost or designee will then conduct inquiries as deemed appropriate and provide a written decision to the appellant within 15 working days.
-The Office of Instruction's decision is final.
+The Dean of Enrollment Services will review the submission, conduct any inquiries, and respond with a written decision to the student within 15 working days.
+This decision is final.

 Complaint Process for Idaho Approved Sara Institutions